tlourey/tlourey.github.io/pages/netgear-m4300-cli.md

 1. Enabled Global Port Security: `port-security` (Note all other commands are done at interface level)
 2. Enabled Interface Port Security: `port-security` (NOTE THIS WILL CAUSE THE PORT TO BOUNCE)
-3. Once mac addresses are know (hours, days, weeks), move dynamicly leared macs to static mac list: `port-security mac-address move`
+3. Once mac addresses are know (hours, days, weeks), move dynamically learned macs to static mac list: `port-security mac-address move`
 4. Enable port to be shutdown if mac list quantities are reached: `port-security violation shutdown`
 5. Set number of Max-dynamic MAC address for the port to be 0: `port-security max-dynamic 0`